kelvbun/adposter/README.md

    ```sh
    python main.py
    ```
-2. Use the command prefix `-v-` to interact with the bot.
+2. Use the command prefix you set to interact with the bot.

 ## File Structure
 - **main.py**: Initializes and runs the bot.